Adversarial Multiple Access Channels with Individual Injection Rates: Introduction

 Performance of broadcast algorithms can be measured in terms of various natural metrics.
 Among them, queue size and packet delay are the most often considered.
 Stability of a system means that the number of packets stored in local queues is bounded in all rounds.
 An apparently weakest expectation about the amount of time spent by packets in the system is that every packet is eventually successfully transmitted, see~\cite{ChlebusKR09} and~\cite{RosenT06}.
 Packet latency denotes the maximum time that a packet may spend in a queue.
 Even when every packet is eventually successfully transmitted, there may be no finite bound on the times that packets spend waiting in queues; when a finite bound exists then the system is stable.

 It is natural to consider packet generation as restricted by two parameters: (1) an average frequency of injection at nodes and (2) an upper bound on the number of packets that can be injected in one round.
-The frequency of packets injected into the system is called injection rate.
-Such frequencies are usually determined by statistical constraints, when modeling and simulating networks.
+The frequency of packet injections into the system is called injection rate.
+Such frequencies are typically determined by the statistical constraints when modeling and simulating networks; in this paper we do not adhere to such approaches.
 The number of packets that can be injected into the system in one round is often called the burstiness of traffic.

 Using randomization is a natural means to implement efficient arbitration for access to the channel; popular randomized algorithms include Aloha \cite{Abramson85} and backoff ones \cite{BenderFHKL05,GoldbergJKP04,HastadLR96,MetcalfeB76}.
 We consider deterministic algorithms that do not resort to randomization.
 We use adversarial queuing as the methodology to study the worst-case performance of these deterministic communication algorithms.
 Adversarial queuing is based on defining packet injection rates as upper bounds on the average number of packets inserted into the system.
 The averages of the numbers of injections are defined without resorting to stochastic notions.